-Between a foreign board resolution and an operational Indian entity lie twelve regulators, six registration sequences, and a 30-day FEMA window that tolerates no delay.
-AMLEGALS navigates this with the precision it demands.
+Between a foreign board resolution and an operational Indian entity lie twelve regulators, six registration sequences and a 30 day FEMA window that tolerates no delay.

 A foreign company incorporating a subsidiary in India must navigate the Ministry of Corporate Affairs (MCA) for company incorporation, the Reserve Bank of India (RBI) for FEMA compliance, the Income Tax Department for PAN and TAN, the GST network for indirect tax registration, the Employees' Provident Fund Organisation (EPFO) and Employee State Insurance Corporation (ESIC) for social security, the relevant State authorities for Professional Tax and Shop & Establishment licence, and sector-specific regulators (FSSAI, CDSCO, TRAI, SEBI, RBI) depending on the business activity.